 Small changes make a big difference.
 On paper, nothing about the Galaxy Z Fold 4 screams “huge upgrade” over the Z Fold 3, and it’s easy to assume it’s just an iterative update that doesn’t solve any of the issues people have with big folding smartphones.
 But that’s not the case.
 The small changes to the shape, weight, and specifications have made it a far more realistic everyday device for a lot more people, provided you can get past the high price.
 Even then, there’s actually good value here when you consider the longevity offered by the hardware and software.

 There are fewer compromises here than with its predecessors, the work that has gone into making the phone’s design more compliant and usable is really impressive, and fears over durability have largely been removed.
-The software has matured nicely, with most apps and services working cohesively across both screens.
+The software is regularly updated and has matured nicely, with most apps and services working cohesively across both screens.
 And because of the long-term support updates that come from Samsung and Google’s ongoing partnership, the Z Fold 4 will keep feeling fresh for years to come.

-Even with the shorter-than-desired battery life, the Galaxy Z Fold 4 is the most complete, does-everything, will-last-for-years mobile device you can buy today.
+Even with the shorter-than-desired battery life, the Galaxy Z Fold 4 is the most complete, does-everything-will-last-for-years mobile device you can buy today.